haru2503/wakatime-log/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and pull requests!!! 🤗

 ## License